scholarslab/gitpractice/Praxis2020.md

 * Shane: Based only on my favorite bad movie podcast's episode on the movie, Jennyanydots.
 * Elise: I'm going to go with Grizabella because I love the fallen diva energy, regardless of whether or not she accurately represents me.
 * Savanna: According to a Buzzfeed-style quiz found on the interwebs, I am Skimbleshanks, though after glossing over the wikipedia page on the musical I'm also digging Gus's existential crisis vibe.
 Take this as you will.
-* Emma: I also took a BuzzFeed quiz and got Macavity Cat.
+* Emma: Answer change: I also took a BuzzFeed quiz and got Macavity Cat.
 Apparently this is because I live a secret double life and put walls up.
 I don't know how choosing "whole milk" as my milk option got me here, but oh well.

+## I think Grace's question about a (harmless) embarassing moment got deleted.
+How, I don't know.
+Reinserting that here!
+* Grace: Fell down an entire set of bleachers as a freshman in high school.
+* Emma: I faint a lot because genetics are great.
+This has led to many embarassing moments.
+I fainted off a horse when I was 4.
+I fainted in front of a library in divinity school.
+And when I broke my wrist last December, I fainted because it hurt, which is NOT a helpful reaction to pain.